xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Preprocessing_Details.rst

    </div>

-In general, when model has multiple inputs/outputs, each one can be addressed by tensor name
+In general, when a model has multiple inputs/outputs, each one can be addressed by a tensor name.

 .. raw:: html